zapp/zapp.github.com/_posts/2011-10-29-spectaculum.md

 heading down a giant canyon with 180 km/h!

 <img src="/img/games/spectaculum/spectaculum-inline2.png"
-     alt="Spectaculum">
+     alt="Rendering by Hoa Olliges">

 The game is a student project currently developed by a ten-strong team of both Game Design and Media & Computer Science students at University of Applied Sciences (HTW) Berlin.

-Go visit [homunculusgames.com][homunculus] for more information.
+Go visit [homunculusgames.com][homunculus] for more information or take a look in the [feature PDF][specConcept] of the game now.

-Watch the recent ingame footage from our proof-of-concept prototype or browse other pictures and artworks of the game:
+Watch an older proof-of-concept prototype video or browse other pictures and artworks of the game:

 <iframe